What would a cycle without official visits mean for Washington’s recruiting?

 Of course, nearly six long months remain before the December signing period — if, in fact, that early period remains an option.
 Huffman stated that “I talked to one Pac-12 coordinator last week and he adamantly opposes the December signing period,” arguing that recruits should wait until February to make the most educated decision in a decidedly different cycle.
 But he added that it’s most likely that the December and February signing periods remain intact, and instead the contact periods could be extended to allow coaches to take in-home visits with recruits in November rather than December.

 The only certainty, at this point, is that there are none.
 And these recruiting reverberations could actually hit the 2022 class hardest.
-The extended dead period prohibited players from taking unofficial visits, but it also stopped coaches from hitting the road and discovering previously underrecruited prospects.
+The extended dead period prohibited players from taking unofficial visits, but it also stopped coaches from hitting the road and discovering previously under-recruited prospects.
 According to Huffman, “there’s guys that I would imagine would have four to six to eight to 10 more offers now had there been a normal recruiting cycle.”
 UW has already offered nine in-state standouts in 2022, and it’s possible those players won’t be adequately exposed to the Huskies’ rivals.

 Washington will likely have to live without official visits this fall.
 But that sting would subside incredibly quickly if the Huskies can keep their top in-state targets close to home.